 Blending technology, creativity, and sustainable design, Comcast is creating a high-rise Silicon Valley in downtown Philadelphia.

-Designed by renowned architects Foster+Partners the 59-floor building with a height of 1,121ft will be the tallest building in the Western Hemisphere outside of New York City and Chicago.
-It is located adjacent to the Comcast Center, the headquarters of Comcast Corporation, between the social hub of Rittenhouse Square and the cultural Ben Franklin Parkway district.
+Designed by renowned architects Foster+Partners the 59-floor building with a height of 1,121ft will be the tallest building in the US outside of Manhattan and Chicago.
+The building is located adjacent to the Comcast Center, the headquarters of Comcast Corporation, between the social hub of Rittenhouse Square and the cultural Ben Franklin Parkway district.
 The tower provides 1.3Msf of Class A office space with a five-star luxury hotel occupying the top floors.

 The tower will be a vertical technology campus housing Comcast’s workforce of technologists, engineers, and software architects.
 It will also create a media center in the heart of the city, housing the operations of local broadcast television stations NBC 10/WCAU and Telemundo.